birendra-k-mishra/messaging-system/README.md

 # messaging-system

 This Project Has Two Components as per the Requirement in the Given Assessment.
-a.
-Perfect Cycle Endpoint
+1. Perfect Cycle Endpoint
-b.
-An Endpoint Sending Message to Different Queues using RabbitMQ (Messaging System)
+2. An Endpoint Sending Message to Different Queues using RabbitMQ (Messaging System)

 How to run the Application